ACM-Student-Chapter-ETAMU/.github/profile/README.md

 ### License

-All materials are open under the MIT License
+All materials are open under the MIT License.
-.

 ### Maintained By

-ACM @ East Texas A&M University, Building a culture of learning through code.
+ACM @ East Texas A&M University, Building a culture of learning through sharing, collaboration, and collective growth.